Fcornaire/TF.EX/EX-API.md

 ### Prerequisites

-There are 3 rules of thumb (and the first one is very important) for making your mod compatbile:
+There are 3 rules of thumb (and the first one is very important) for making your mod compatible:

 - Your mod does not interfere with EX patches.
 There isn't a specific rule but some EX patches require initial setup before executing the original method.